Q. How do I get in touch with the police when it is not an emergency? There is a stray

 A. Call an exterminator for rats and mice.
 Call the Public Works Department at 412-276-0111 for raccoons, opossum, ground hogs, or skunks.

 A. Animal traps are available from April 1 -October 31.
 A $60 deposit is required and will be refunded when the trap is returned.
 All traps must be returned by Friday and will not be accepted during weekends.
 It is illegal to trap during hibernation November 1 - March 31or on any Sunday.
 Call the Public Works Department at 412-276-0111.

 A. Carnegie Public Works collects leaves curbside on a weekly basis.
 Leaves only, absolutely

 NO GRASS CLIPPINGS!
 Please rake your leaves to the curb -- NOT INTO THE STREET -- as this can create a slippery situation for vehicles and/or create a storm water management problem.
+The final date for curbside leaf pickup is November 31.
+Leaves must be bagged in recyclable brown bags after that date.
 Residents may place bagged yard waste at the curb, but only in proper bags.
 Bushes, hedges and tree trimmings need to be securely bundled.
 No loose material will be taken.
-Residents should call the Department of Public Works at (412) 276-0111 to schedule pickup of yard residue.
+Residents should call the Department of Public Works at 412-276-0111 to schedule pickup of yard residue.

 Q. I have tree